chronotext is a growing collection of software experiments exploring the relation between text, space and time

 Lui les Hébreux moi Pharaon | 2013

-a take on Guillaume Apollinaire's poem La chanson du mal-aimé, mixing its written and spoken forms
+take on Guillaume Apollinaire's poem La chanson du mal-aimé, mixing its written and spoken forms

 2010

-Babel Tower – the first chronotext iPhone app – was launched, followed by Text Dune – the first in a series of experimental Twitter readers.
+Babel Tower – the first chronotext iPhone app – was launched, followed by Text Dune, the first in a series of experimental Twitter readers.

-In parallel, Twitter Maze was produced in response to the call of Written Images:
+Alongside them, Twitter Maze was produced in response to the call of Written Images:

-«looking for artists who would like to provide a generative image-creating application for a book».
+«looking for artists who would like to provide a generative image-creating application for a book»

 twitter maze | 2010

-visualizing trends from the last 24 hours…
+visualizing trends from the past 24 hours

 text dune | 2010

-reading your own notes or Twitter timeline by making text slide over a virtual dune…
+reading your own notes or Twitter timeline by making text slide over a virtual dune

 2009

-The experiments representative was quoted earlier, before fainting:
+Our experiments representative was quoted earlier, before fainting:

 iphone experiments, generation 1 | 2009

-3d news reader | dune reader | rollercoaster reader | babel tower reader | worm reader
+3D news reader | dune reader | rollercoaster reader | babel tower reader | worm reader

 2008